nix-community/nixpkgs-wayland/README.md

 # nixpkgs-wayland

+## Overview

 Automated, pre-built packages for Wayland (sway/wlroots) tools for NixOS.

-## Overview

-This is a `nixpkgs` overlay containing `HEAD` revisions of:
+This overlay is built and (somewhat) tested against `nixos-unstable`.
+(See the usage section for other options if your system is not on `nixos-unstable`.)

 <!--pkgs-->
 | Attribute Name | Last Upstream Commit Time |